Rhetos/RestGenerator/Readme.md

 1. Specify document names in Rhetos REST API:
-   1. Option A) If you want to have one Swagger documents *for each DSL module*, remove any code from Startup.cs that sets `GroupNameMapper` (by default DSL module name is used for grouping).
+   1. Option A) If you want to have one Swagger documents *for each DSL module*, remove any code from Startup.cs that sets `GroupNameMapper`.
+      DSL Module name is used for grouping by default.
    2. Option B) If you want to specify custom Swagger documents, in Startup.ConfigureServices method, in `.AddRestApi` method call, add `o.GroupNameMapper = (conceptInfo, controller, oldName) =>  ... return document name for each conceptInfo ...`.
       Implement the custom delegate here, that will result with different Swagger document names based on `conceptInfo` parameter.
-2. For each document name specified above (each DSL module, e.g.), add the following code and replace `MyModuleName` with the document name accordingly (it is case sensitive).
+2. For each document name specified above (each DSL Module, e.g.), add the following code and replace `MyModuleName` with the document name accordingly (it is case sensitive).
    1. In Startup.ConfigureServices method, in `.AddSwaggerGen` method call, add `c.SwaggerDoc("MyModuleName", new OpenApiInfo { Title = "MyModuleName REST API", Version = "v1" });`.
    2. In Startup.Configure method add, in `.UseSwaggerUI` method call, add `c.SwaggerEndpoint("/swagger/MyModuleName/swagger.json", "MyModuleName REST API");`.
       If there are multiple swagger endpoints configured here,  **place at the first position** the one that you want to open by default.
+   3. For example, see lines with `SwaggerDoc` and `SwaggerEndpoint` in [Bookstore Startup.cs](https://github.com/Rhetos/Bookstore/blob/baa33901c71224d13e5bae2c8312f34cd759428e/src/Bookstore.Service/Startup.cs), for modules Bookstore, Common, AuthenticationDemo and DemoRowPermissions2.